ford442/cython-wasm/README.md

 5. Integration with Pyodide

 Load the package in Pyodide: Use Pyodide's loadPackage function to load your custom package in the Pyodide environment.

+# exodide
+Install Exodide: If you haven't already, install Exodide using pip:

+pip install exodide

+Use Exodide to install your Cythonized module:

+Python
+import exodide
+exodide.install(module_path="path_to_your_cythonized_module.pyx")
+Use code with caution.

+Import and use the module:

+Python
+import my_module
+# Use my_module functions as needed